 Ball State is not obligated to reinstate students who have been dismissed.
 Students granted reinstatement must show that they have sufficient aptitude to pursue their intended program of study.
 They must also show signs of increased maturity, increased commitment to education, and adequate financial resources to attend Ball State without excessive employment.
 Students may not apply for reinstatement more than once in a twelve-month period.
 Normally, students who have been disqualified will not be reinstated more than once in a three-year period.

-All degree programs require that students earn a grade-point average of at least 2.0 overall and in each area of concentration.
+All degree programs require that students earn a grade-point average of at least 2.0 overall and in each major, minor, certificate, and the University Core Curriculum.
 Some programs—for example, teacher education—have higher minimum requirements.

 Academic Clemency.
 Undergraduate students who were not enrolled at Ball State University for a five-year period may petition the Committee on Admissions and Credits to have grades and credits earned before that period removed from the calculation of their cumulative grade-point averages.
 Students participating in the program are specifically required to comply with the following provisions: